tusharS04/startup/client/README.md

 Create a project using this example:

--npx thirdweb create --template vite-javascript-starter
+- npx thirdweb create --template vite-javascript-starter

 You can start editing the page by modifying `src/main.jsx`.
 The page auto-updates as you edit the file.